tzvetanmoev/GlobalWealth/docs/index.md

 We build an interactive visualisation demonstrating the changing distribution of global wealth since 1995.
 Our PPP-adjusted data on wealth comes from the [World Inequality Database](https://wid.world//) (WID).

 [Click here to go to the graphs](html/fig_1995.html){: .button}

-You can also download the data here in <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-2-wealth/master/wid_wealth_usd21_wide.xlsx" download ="download"> xlsx </a> or <a href="https://raw.githubusercontent.com/tzvetanmoev/core-skyscraper-2-wealth/master/wid_wealth_usd21_wide.csv" download ="download"> csv </a> formats.

 Below you can see the global wealth distribution in 2020.
 Wealth represents the total value of the assets hold by a household such as its savings, bonds and houses, minus its debts.
 Taller blocks correspond to higher wealth.
 Countries with larger populations are assigned wider blocks.
 Colours correspond to how rich the country was in 1995, with poorer countries shaded red and richer countries shaded green.
 Countries are ordered according to their national *income* per capita in each year, while holding colours fixed from the 1995 ordering.
 Therefore, with these figures we can see wealth inequality within and across countries over time as well as changes in national per capita income.
 Click on the picture to zoom into the global wealth distribution.